howardt12345/website-v3/public/content/about/index.md

   - Electronics Design
   - FPV Drones
   - Mechanical Keyboards
-  - Music
+  - Music (Guitar)
-  - Video Games
+  - Guitar Building
 ---

 Hello!
 I'm Howard, a front-end developer and freelance photographer.
 I'm also currently a 4th year Computer Science student at the University of Ottawa.